1. Signature Support

 and Validating

-signatures using a specific scheme called
+embedded signatures using a scheme called

 "CBOR Signature Format" (CSF).